 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS-1D C are two digital cameras that were announced, respectively, in March 2016 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (1DC) sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D C is considerably larger (99 percent) than the Canon 1300D.
 Moreover, the 1DC is substantially heavier (219 percent) than the 1300D.
 It is noteworthy in this context that the 1DC is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.